Input files specification

 ---|---|---|---|

-“type” | string | no_slip | Type or boundary condition of the surface.
-Currently available values are:solid or no_slip that imposes no-slip boundary condition,free_slip that imposes free-slip or no-penetration boundary condition,free_surface that marks virtual free surface of the fluid body,inlet to use the body for flow generation. |
+“type” | string | solid | Type or boundary condition of the surface.
+Currently available values are:solid imposes solid wall boundary condition,free_surface marks virtual free surface of the fluid body,inlet uses the body geometry/mesh for flow generation. |

-“geometry” | string | must be specified | How to define the geometry of the patch:polyline to define 2D connected line segments,triangle to define a single 3D triangle,quad to define a single 3D quad,plane to define a quad triangulated using default spacing,circle to define a circle triangulated using default spacing,mesh_relative_path.obj to load triangulated 3D surface (allowed formats: STL, OBJ, OFF, PLY) |
+“geometry” | string | must be specified | How to define the geometry of the patch:polyline to define 2D connected line segments,triangle to define a single 3D triangle,quad to define a single 3D quad,plane to define a quad triangulated using default spacing,circle to define a circle triangulated using default spacing,arc to define arc patch on x-z plane (z is symmetric axis),mesh_relative_path.obj to load triangulated 3D surface (allowed formats: STL, OBJ, OFF, PLY) |

 “cog” | vector | [0, 0, 0] | Initial center-of-gravity location around which the object rotates, and calculates the torque. |